Skip to main content

 danger

-We recommend using virtualenv (venv) to set up your Python runtime.
+We recommend using virtualenv (venv) to set up your Python runtime as follows:

 # Create a dedicated virtual env for running your Python scripts